Directed by Richard Benjamin

 Unlike a lot of people I didn’t fall in love with Peter O’Toole from watching “Lawrence of Arabia.”
 I didn’t appreciate a proper respect of that role until I watched that movie years later and had some maturity under my belt.
 No, my love of Peter O’Toole came from a triumvirate of movies he made during the 1980’s.
 There was the absolutely brilliant “The Stunt Man” in which he played the deranged and possibly insane but undeniably genius filmmaker Eli Cross.
 There was “Creator” in which he played Dr. Harry Wolper, a Nobel Prize winning biologist obsessed with cloning his late wife.
 And the movie we’re going to talk about here; MY FAVORITE YEAR.

 I link all of these movies as a loose trilogy as in all of them Peter O’Toole plays men of extraordinary gifts, charisma, intelligence and talent.
-Men who wish dearly that while they enjoy and relish who and what they are, we see glimmers that they aspire to be like everybody else and just be.
-It’s something I can relate to as I’ve felt that way ever since I was twelve years old.
-So it’s no wonder I identify with the characters Peter O’Toole plays in these movies as well as in “The Lion In Winter” (a good candidate for the most quotable movie of all time) Sometimes the only reason you’re the smartest and most charismatic person in the room is because everybody in that room leave you no choice but to be so because they don’t try to do so.
+Men who wish dearly that while they enjoy and relish who and what they are, we see glimmers that they aspire to be like everybody else.
+Sometimes being the smartest and most charismatic person in the room isn’t all it’s cracked up to be.

 “The King Kaiser Comedy Cavalcade Show” is the hottest, funniest, and most successful TV show in the era of live television circa 1954.
 They’ve booked as a guest-star Alan Swann (Peter O’Toole) a near Errol Flynn level star of swashbuckler movies to come on the show.
 There’s a couple of things getting in the way.
 One is that Stan ‘King’ Kaiser (Joseph Bologna) is engaged in a legal war with a corrupt union boss named Karl Rojeck (Cameron Mitchell) who is upset at the series of ‘Boss Hijack’ sketches Stan Kaiser has been doing on his show and has taken out a contract on King.